Alextopher/serotonin/README.md

 # serotonin

+> I'm begining to make a formal declaration of this language.

 A _toy_ [stack-oriented](https://en.wikipedia.org/wiki/Stack-oriented_programming) programming language that transpiles to [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) and is inspired by [Joy](https://hypercubed.github.io/joy/joy.html).

 The project and documentation are works in progress.